-If there’s anything indicative of 21st century fears of young women, perhaps it is the the fear of having your most intimate photographs and videos strewn across the internet.
-Not simply because strangers, friends, and family alike would see you nude, but because of the judgement of these victims.
+If there's anything indicative of 21st-century fears of young women, perhaps it is the fear of having your most intimate photographs and videos strewn across the internet.
+Not simply because strangers, friends, and family alike would see you nude, but because of the judgment of these victims.
 Regardless of whether they were willing participants in these images or victims of sexual assault, they are shamed.
 The heart of the problem lies in the fact that there is nothing inherently shameful about the naked human body.
 But there is a problem with how we stigmatize nudity, especially that of young women.

 In November of 2011, 15-year-old Rehtaeh Parsons was gang raped at a party by four of her male peers.
 Only a year later, the police concluded their investigation stating that there was insufficient evidence despite a viral photograph of Rehtaeh with her rapists.
 The police never seized any of the boys phones, computers, or hard drives.
 On April 7, 2013, almost two years after her sexual assault, Rehtaeh killed herself.
 The Canadian police only reopened the case following her death and were able to convict two boys of making and distributing child pornography.
 If the news of her rape and subsequent death had not gone viral, I'm not sure if Rehtaeh would have ever been given the justice she deserved.
 Despite these convictions, it is still not enough.
 If these boys had not taken pictures of their assault, what would they be charged with?
 Not Rehtaeh's rape, apparently.